Keyfactor/gcp-cloud-cagateway/README.md

 }
 ```
 ## GatewayRegistration
 There are no Google Specific Changes for the GatewayRegistration section.
-Refer to the [AnyGateway Documentation](https://kfeaus00web-01.corp.keyfactor.com/keyfactordocs/AnyGateway/v20.9/Generic/Content/AnyGateway/Introduction.htm) for more detail on required changed to support the AnyCA Gateway
+Refer to the Keyfactor AnyGateway Documentation for more detail on required changed to support the AnyCA Gateway
 ```json
   "GatewayRegistration": {
     "LogicalName": "GoogleCASandbox",